google/applied-machine-learning-intensive/acs/ac1/_sources/introduction_to_visualizations/histograms_and_bar_charts.rst

 =========================

 Some of the most commonly used visualizations are histograms and bar charts.
-These are the types of graphs with vertical bars of different heights, that An example of each is below.
+These are the types of graphs with vertical bars of different heights.
+An example of each is below.
 (The histogram is the first, the bar chart is the second.)